StefanoFrontini/rickmorty/README.md

 Context API provides a way to pass data through the component tree without having to pass props down manually at every level (props drilling).
 I decided to use it to keep the code organized.

 ### Modal

 The modal has been implemented by using the React Router useLocation hook.
-The `background` state is the location that we were at when one of the characters links was clicked.
-If it's there, it is used as the location for the <Routes>so characters are shown in the background, behind the modal.
+The "background" state is the location that we were at when one of the characters links was clicked.
+If it's there, it is used as the location for the Routes so characters are shown in the background, behind the modal.

 React Router let you also pass the state prop.
 I used the state prop to pass the data from the home route to the modal.

+### Performance
+Each character card on the Home page has to loop the favorite array to know how to render the Like button which is O(n) operation.
+So I decided to use a Javascript Map object which could be represented as a hash table data structure with O(1) lookup, insertion and deletion.

 ## Testing

-Unit tests involve
+The unit tests performed concern the file app.tsx and test the following features:

+- Renders Rick & Morty DB link on the header
+- Renders user input on search form
+- Renders the word Characters
+- Renders results data
+- Renders results on user input
+- Navigating to favorites route
+- Add to favorite and navigate to favorites
+- Landing on a bad page
+- Open modal

 I used these tools: